DigiBP/Team-Apples/README.md

 ## 6. Sent License key order form URL
-- The client has a 30-day free trial license and once that is expired this scenario calculates with "Tool" modules the number of remaining days.
+- The client has a 30-day free trial license and once that is expired this scenario calculates with the module "Tools" the number of remaining days.
 - It calculates today minus the license start date and defines if it is expired or not.
 - Once the remaining days are zero, an email is automatically sent to the client.
 - The email contains a URL that directs the client to a Google form where they can order the one-year license key.
 - To accomplish this, the scenario utilizes two HTTP make a request steps: fetch and lock, and complete in order to communicate with Camunda for the correct business key.
-- After composing the email, the scenario completes the HTTP request by sending the email to the client.
+- After composing the email, the scenario completes the HTTP request by sending the information to Camunda.
 - The client receives the email, which includes the URL to the Google form, allowing them to order the one-year license key.

 ### Scenario